gy17bk/mywebsite/code/Readme.txt

 -Outline what the software is
 The software is an agent-based model which creates Agents, moves them, get them interact with their neighbours It is an iterative model, which means the 'Agents' do things ( move, eat, share with neighbours) until some kind of "stopping condition" is reached ( this can be either random or set up, in my model I left it on random.)
-Basically the code includes an Agent code where I created the agents, they can communicate with each other, and they can move around the 'Environment' canvas.
+Basically the code includes an Agent code where I created the agents, they can communicate with each other(by having a list of other agents), and they can move around the 'Environment' canvas.
 The code also sets up the Environment where the Agents can do things(eat and move).
 In this code the Environment is a raster image, the 'in.txt' file contains the data.
 In the code I 'invited' the raster image file by making a new empty list (environment) and I used f = open method to read in and display the image.
 After that, I set up a function where I called and downloaded agent coordinates from a website (the last practical unit) I also wrote code for moving the agents around, shuffling them and they stop with a random condition.

-I also created a menu where the model is waiting for the user to interact (press the run button on the menu) Then the animation runs showing the agents (with starting coordinates from the website)
+I also created a GUI based menu where the model is waiting for the user to interact (press the run button on the menu) Then the animation runs showing the agents (with starting coordinates from the website)

+As the outcome of the model a txt file is saved containing the environment data.
+(File called "thisisenvironment2.txt")

 -How can it be run and what is expected when it is run The model can be run by pressing the 'run' button in Spyder, than the user can expect two windows to appear, and an empty 'canvas'.
 After that, we have the 'tk' window, where we can find the menu.
 By pressing the 'Model' button on the left hand side, top corner we have the 'run model' button, which is for actually running the model.